db8fs/SerialBridge/README.md

 ## What does this this project try to achieve?

-This project contains a C++ application that will create a network socket for a given serialport interface (telnet-like).
+This project contains a C++ application that will create a network socket for a given USB serialport interface (telnet-like).
 Other Wifi participants may connect to this socket and operate on it, just as they would with a traditional serial port - except that the communication settings (device (COM9), baudrate (115200)) will be applied by the serial bridge server.

-## Isn't it possible to do the same using linux and minicom or screen?

-Sure, feel free to do so and share it!
-This approach here tries to be customizable for your own needs - and you may do so, but be warned, that changes on the software must be applied under GPLv3, which shouldn't be a bigger problem these days.
+## Can I put this on Arduino?

+Nope, most likely not.
+Let's make it clear: let's say, you want to use an USB serial interface and want to stream its data via network.
+For doing so, your Arduino would have to be the USB host, speaking the USB protocol to the USB serialport client (usb-host).
+Then you would also need a specific driver for the attached serialport device (usb-serial) and a Wifi connection via ESP32.

+It's therefore way easier to simply use a RaspberryPi Zero W with an Raspbian image (or custom buildroot) and use the C++ project below.

+## Did I get it right?
+I need a RaspberryPi with USB OTG enabled and usb-serial driver?

+Exactly, that's how it works.
+You attach your USB-UART to your Raspberry, start the SerialBridge server and you then may connect via WiFi or Ethernet to the server.

+You than can access the USB-UART from the network client computer, and receive or transmit data to it.

 ## Are there ways to simulate a physical COM interface for the network client?